 Content Covered Here

-Serve slow cooker pinto beans with bacon with some cornbread or biscuits, and you’ve got a hearty, comforting meal that will warm you up on even the coldest winter day.
+Serve it with some cornbread or biscuits, and you’ve got a hearty, comforting meal that will warm you up on even the coldest winter day.
 Enjoy!

 Ingredient Notes and Substitutions

-- Dried pinto beans – These are the base of this recipe.
-It’s best to pre-soak the beans overnight, which helps to reduce cooking time and improves the texture of the dish.
+- Dried pinto beans: These are the base of this recipe.
+It’s best to pre-soak it overnight, which helps to reduce cooking time and improves the texture of the dish.

-- Bacon – I used cooked and crumbled bacon bits as they add more flavor and richness to the beans.
+- Bacon: I used cooked and crumbled bacon bits as they add more flavor and richness.
 If you don’t have bacon, you can use diced ham or smoked sausage.

-- (Optional) Jalapeno – chopped with membranes and seeds removed.
-Jalapeno pepper is optional, but it gives the beans a nice little kick.
+- (Optional) Jalapeno: chopped with membranes and seeds removed.
+Jalapeno pepper is optional, but it gives this dish a nice little kick.
 If you don’t like spice, leave it out.

 Recipe Variations

-- Crock Pot Pinto Beans with Ham – for pinto beans in a Crock Pot with ham, skip the bacon and swap with 1 cup of ham instead.
+- With ham: skip the bacon and swap with 1 cup of ham instead.

-- Crock Pot Pinto Beans with ham hock – for pinto beans and ham hocks in a slow cooker, swap the bacon with a ham hock for extra flavor.
+- With ham hock: swap the bacon with a ham hock for extra flavor.

 - You can use any type of bacon in this recipe – pork, beef, or best way to cook turkey bacon.